-I tested 15 options, with both matte and dewy finishes, to see which could hide imperfections on my parched skin without looking like a heavy layer of spackle.
+I tested many options, with both matte and dewy finishes, to see which could hide imperfections on my parched skin without looking like a heavy layer of spackle.
 These picks promise to moisturize without making you look oily and, thus, also photograph well.
-Read on for the 20 best foundations for dry skin that will result in the most radiance and which fell short.
+Read on for the 20 best foundations for dry skin that will result in the most radiant, natural-looking skin, and which fell short.